boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 * JSON valid messages that contain the `_EID_` property (event ID), will be invoke an `_ack_` event upon receipt.
 The `_ack_` event's JSON data will contain only the `_EID_` sent.
 This is also used internally by Plezi's client API.

-This sub-protocol allows to easily unify AJAX and Websocket APIs, when using the method's default argument value to indicated the request's source.
+This sub-protocol allows to easily unify AJAJ (AJAX with JSON) and Websocket APIs, when using the method's default argument value to indicated the request's source.

 When using the Auto-Dispatch, there is no need to write an `on_message` callback.
 But the controller must set the class variable `@autodispatch` to `true`. i.e.